xpack-dev-tools/windows-build-tools-xpack/README-RELEASE.md

 ### Development run the build scripts

-Before the real build, run a test build on the development machine (`wks`):
+Before the real build, run a test build on the development machine (`wksi`):

 ```sh
 sudo rm -rf ~/Work/windows-build-tools-*-*